-The key drivers of demand for office space in Aerocity District (DIAL) are as follows:
+The key drivers of demand for office space in DIAL are as follows:

-- Connectivity and linkages: Aerocity District (DIAL) is well connected to other nodes of NCR via robust road and metro network.
-Hence, efficient management of commuting by public and private mode of communication makes it a conducive location for workforce travelling for work. - Proximity to Indira Gandhi International airport: Aerocity District (DIAL) is in close proximity to airport and hence attracted the occupier base.
-Its closeness to airport helped it grow at a very fast pace. - Presence of modern infrastructure: Majority of the infrastructure in the Subject Micro Market is newly developed with innovative technology and modern design, thus, making it an address for the occupiers. - Access to educated talent pool from Delhi, Haryana, Punjab, Rajasthan, and Uttar Pradesh: As the Subject Micro Market is accessible through multiple modes of transportation and is in close proximity to key residential clusters of NCR, it attracts talent pool from all adjoining locations.
+- Connectivity and linkages: DIAL is well connected to other nodes of NCR via robust road and metro network.
+Hence, efficient management of commuting by public and private mode of communication makes it a conducive location for workforce travelling for work. - Proximity to Indira Gandhi International airport: DIAL is in close proximity to airport and hence attracted large occupier base to the city.
+Its closeness to airport helped the city to grow at a very fast pace. - Presence of modern infrastructure: Majority of the infrastructure in the Subject Micro Market is newly developed with innovative technology and modern design. - Access to educated talent pool from Delhi, Haryana, Punjab, Rajasthan, and Uttar Pradesh: As the Subject Micro Market is accessible through multiple modes of transportation and it offers residential spaces across various price categories, it attracts talent pool from all adjoining locations.